olibclarke/coot1-trimmings/README.md

 ### Display

 The `Display` menu collects GUI-accessible versions of common viewing and analysis helpers, including symmetry-display toggles, probe-dot generation, sequence searching, clearing labels/distances, Chimera export, and whole-model display-mode changes.
+Also added a "High contrast toggle" which makes the view higher contrast by changing to ambient lighting for the model.

 ### Fit